Work From Home Tips For Enhancing Health & Productivity

 1.Chart out your mealtimes: Like you schedule your work for the day; also establish in advance meal schedule.
 It is advantageous and helpful to menu plan.
 Do not skip meals, don’t reach out for junk and don’t be grazing mindlessly all day.
 Eating right helps you stay alert and productive, both of which are crucial while working from home.
 It will also ensure that you are not a hangry mess by evening!

 2.Meal prep in advance: Prepare your meal in the morning before you sit down in front of your computer.
 Washed lettuce, pre-cut vegetables, boiled eggs, grilled fish and chicken, fruits and nuts - a simple form of meal preparation which streamlines things considerably.
-Prepping for your meals saves valuable time and ensure that you have something healthy to eat as you work from home.
+Prepping for your meals saves valuable time and ensures that you have something healthy to eat as part of your work from home tips.

 3.Stay well hydrated: Dehydration causes headache and exhaustion, and both are strongly counter-productive.
 So, make sure that you drink plenty of water through the day; keep a bottle of water next to your work station.
 Keep sodas and packaged fruit juices at bay; they’re loaded with sugar and will cause a sugar crash later in the day.